Workforce and Community Partners

 What is WOTC?

 WOTC is a Federal tax credit available to employers who hire and retain veterans and individuals from other target groups with significant barriers to employment.
-Employers claim about $1 billion in tax credits each year under the WOTC program.
+About $1 billion in total tax credits are claimed each year under the WOTC program.

 How can WOTC Support the Goals of Workforce and Community Partners?

 WOTC can be added to an organization's tool kit for serving businesses.
 The tax credit can allow business customers to reduce their federal income tax liability between $2,400 and $9,600 per employee hired, per year.